codekeyz/pharaoh/README.md

 ```

-See the [Pharaoh Examples](./pharaoh_examples/lib/) directly for more practical use-cases.
+See the [Pharaoh Examples](./pharaoh_examples/lib/) directory for more practical use-cases.

 ## Philosophy